tylertitsworth/5th-age-srd/Classes/Necromancer.md

 **Target:** A nearby ally

-**Effect:** Until the end of the battle, the target deals 2d6 extra negative energy damage on a hit with a melee attack.
+**Effect:** Until the end of the battle, the target deals 2d6 extra necrotic damage on a hit with a melee attack.
 Both you and the target heal hit points equal to half the extra damage.

 | Higher Level | Effect |
 | --- | --- |